lambdasec/autofix/README.md

 Static Analysis + LLM = AutoFix

+**Active development on this project has now moved to [Patchwork](https://github.com/patched-codes/patchwork).
+Patchwork is a more generic framework that combine tools and LLMs in agentic workflows for software development.**

 _Note: If you are looking for a cloud service for vulnerability remediation, please try [patched](https://www.patched.codes/)._

 - The new [StarCoder](https://huggingface.co/bigcode/starcoderbase-1b) model is now supported.
 Pass `--model bigcode/starcoderbase-1b` to AutoFix to try the 1B parameter base model.